 6.2.2 Intake Air System- With the exception of the air filter and the intake air tube, the intake air system is not specified.
 A typical configuration is shown in Fig. X2.1.
 The air filter shall have a minimum initial efficiency rating of 99.2%.
 Install the intake air tube (Fig A4.5) at the intake of the turbocharger compressor.
 Construct the system to minimize airflow restriction.
-To control intake manifold pressure a restriction plate or valve may be used after the aftercooler and before the inlet air tubing.
-A method to cool the intake air is required.
+A method to cool the intake air may be required.

-Note 2: Difficulty in achieving or maintaining intake manifold pressure or intake manifold temperature, or both, could be indicative of insufficient or excessive restriction.
+Note 2: Difficulty in achieving or maintaining intake manifold pressure or intake manifold temperature, or both, could be indicative of excessive restriction.